Prescient Software, JRD Inc. (and its

 We provide a conversion program that allows you to move data

-back and forth between the SQL Server, EDB (ElevateDb), and
+back and forth between the SQL Server and the EDB (ElevateDb)

-with the new version.
-You can also run the SQL Server version
+You can also run the SQL Server version of Mun-Ease concurrently

 About the Development of Mun-Ease